*No TB testing the week of February 25th-March 1st*

 SCC Health Services provides TB testing for current Los Rios students and employees only.

-*Must be able to return in 48 – 72 hours to have your arm checked for the results.*
+*Must be able to return in 48 – 72 hours to have the test site examined for the results.*

-4. Return 48 to 72 hours later for us to check the results.
+- Return 48 to 72 hours later to have test site evaluated and receive results.

 Employees (no charge)